 As much as homeschooling is about doing what’s best for your child, it has to also be about what’s best for you.
 Schedules make me stressed, tense.
 I feel the constant weight of expectation and failure when I tell myself that we have to begin – or end – at a specific time.
 Rather than focusing on the learning or the conversations, I’m focused on the constant countdown and very aware of how much time is being “wasted” by stopping to Google the reproductive habits of pink velvet worms (they’re hilarious, trust me).
 It builds pressure and breeds anxiety, so I tossed the schedule.
 Really.

-Homeschooling requires sacrifice on your part – sacrifice of time, of resources, of a clean house or maybe a formal dining room.
+Homeschooling requires sacrifice on your part – a sacrifice of time, of resources, of a clean house, or maybe a formal dining room.
 Homeschooling has never required that we sacrifice ourselves.
 There is no honor, award, or pride in giving so much of yourself to the homeschooling journey that you don’t make it out the other side.
-It is impossible to teach well if you feel like you are dying inside.

 You can homeschool with anxiety.
 You can function and parent well.
 You can also really suck the joy out of homeschooling – and life – if you live in constant fear and agitation.
 So take some time, take some breaths, and take the next steps you need towards releasing that tight band around your chest.
 Your kids will be better off, but most importantly, so will you.